 Simply put, journaling makes us feel better.
 Here’s a handful of things it can help with…

-Improved Self-Awareness – Regular journaling will help you gain clarity about the situations and things that cause you to react emotionally – whether in a good way or a bad way!
-It’s only once you have this awareness that you’re able to actively engage with the things that make you feel good and disengage from those that make you feel bad.
+Improved Self-Awareness – Regular journaling will help you gain clarity about the situations and things that cause you to stress or to react emotionally.
+Awareness of our minds is very important to our wellbeing and emotional resilience.
+When we are more aware of the patterns of our minds we have more choice over how we go forward.
+You are more able to actively engage with the things that make you feel good and disengage from those that make you feel bad.

 Reduction of Stress – Writing down how you’re feeling and what’s causing you to feel that way helps release the intensity of these feelings.
-The emotional and subjective right-side of the brain is instantly able to share the weight of your worries with the logical, rational left-side.
+The emotional and subjective right-side of the brain is instantly able to share the weight of your worries with the logical, rational left side.
+It’s as effective as talking things through and always available for you.

 Improved Relationships and Conflict Resolution – Writing about relationship issues or disagreements, rather than just thinking about them, means both sides of the brain work together to look objectively at the bigger picture and find a positive way forward.

-Increased Problem-Solving Ability – The right-brain isn’t great at problem-solving, so if you’re only going over and over things in your head, you’re unlikely to reach a resolution.
-But by writing things down you engage the logical left-brain, making problems clearer and easier to overcome.
+Increased Problem-Solving Ability – If you only going over and over things in your head, you’re unlikely to reach a resolution.
+But by writing things down you become more objective of what is happening in your mind gaining more clarity and therefore things are easier to overcome.

 Just write.
 Try setting aside some time every day and make journaling part of your routine.
 Ten minutes will do, 20 minutes is even better.
 Don’t think about what you’re writing, don’t edit, and don’t worry about spelling or grammar or making any sense.
 You can learn more in my post about how to create a journaling habit.